hhundhausen/CSE15L-LabReports/lab-report-3-week-6.md

-# # Week 6 Lab Report 3
+## Week 6 Lab Report 3
 ---

 # Streamlining ssh Configuration
 ---

 # Step 1) Editing .ssh/config File

-Logging into ``ieng6`` from my computer has previously been a very tedious task, and the following line of code was a lot that would be have to typed everytime.
+Logging into ``ieng6`` from my computer has previously been a very tedious task, and the following line of code was a lot that would have to be typed every time.
 - ``$ssh cs15lwi22aco@ieng6.ucsd.edu``

-Additionally, becuase it was so long there were a lot of problems such as remembering it and grammar mistakes would happen at least once everytime when typing it out.
-However, this step shows that SSH has configuration files that allow me to save a lot time from typing.
+Additionally, because my log-in was very long, many problems constantly occurred, such as remembering it and minor grammar mistakes.

-To understand exactly the process of completing this was that in ``~/.ssh/config`` (which tells SSH what user-name to use when logging into specific servers), I was able to give a specific nickname using the lines of code that are presented in the screenshot below.
+However, this step shows how the SSH configuration files ``~/.ssh/config`` (which tells SSH what username to use when logging into specific servers) have saved me a lot of time by creating a particular username.
+Moreover, I created a log-in with the username I specified using my public key.

+For visual reference, this step and the code used to create the username are presented in the screenshot below.

 ![image](ssh_config.png)

-# Step 2) SSH Command Logging Into ieng6 Account Using Alias Created
+# Step 2) SSH Command + Alias Created to Log into ieng6 Account

-After adding ``config`` file along with the code within the it(shown in the step above) and saving it, I was able to use the ``ssh`` command with only having to enter the alias I created which was my name ``helena``.
-This was an exteremly quicker line of code to write compared to the previous one.
+After adding the ``config`` file to ``~/.ssh`` along with the code within it (shown in the step above), I could concatenate the alias created ``helena`` with the ``ssh`` command.
+Ultimately, this was a significantly faster line to write than the previous one.

-Additionally, it originally took me **34 keystrokes** with the original username with the original line of code:
+Originally, it took me **34 keystrokes** when using the previous log-in and the ``ssh command``:
 - ``$ssh cs15lwi22aco@ieng6.ucsd.edu``

-But, now it takes me **11 keystrokes** with the new username when trying to enter the ``ssh command``:
+Now, it takes me **11 keystrokes** with the new username and the ``ssh command``:
 - ``$ssh helena``

-This has saved more than half the amount of time it originally took and the proability for errors significanlty decreased because I was able to type in a username that is simple for me to remember/type.
+Overall, I have saved more than half the amount of time and decreased the likelihood of running into errors because I created a username that was simple and easy to remember/type.

-It allowed me to use the key and log in with the username I specificed by using my public key.

-Additionally, this step is presented as a visual referance in the screenshot below.
+For visual reference, this step is presented in the screenshot below.

 ![image](ssh_command.png)